dancromartie/htcomments/README.md

 The 'exclude' directive is just like the include directive.
 The program will apply all excludes before applying includes, so excludes take precedence.

-The 'tag' directive must be followed by a space and a tag starting with '#ht'.
+The 'tag' directive must be followed by a space and a tag starting with '#ht_'.

-## FAQ
+## Anticipated FAQ

+Q: I don't want to have to use this script right now.
+What should I do?
+A: Just grep for the tags that others have left.
+But, if leaving your own tags, you will have to work hard to make sure you are not mistyping tags or that each tag you leave is "registered" and explained.

+Q: I am in the middle of coding and it's tough to look up the right tag name constantly.
+How can I make this easier?
+A: If you use vim, try using a little vimscript for this.
+You can also just keep your tags open in any editor.

 Q: Your people might forget to tag things...
 What do you do about that?
 A: I don't know - this doesn't attempt to solve that.
 That's probably something your org needs to figure out.
-This was intended for big orgs with big messy repos.
+This was intended for big orgs with complex/messy codebases.

 ## Future work
-Hoping to add support for multiple repos shortly.
+Hoping to add support for multiple repos eventually.